wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 <sign-up number></sign-up>

-# Overview
+# The Plan

 For our Contact Centre we will need to set up a couple of things.
 First a Vonage Application and Number, the Number will be linked to the Application and it's the Application that will call into our Azure Function.
 The Function will then return Nexmo Call Control Objects (NCCO) as JSON and it is this that will describe the flow of the incoming call.

 When a call is received to our number we will use text-to-speech to play a message and give the caller a couple of options.
+I'm only going to create a basic functioning prototype, but there are so many [different actions](https://developer.vonage.com/voice/voice-api/ncco-reference) that can be performed using NCCO that the possibilities are endless!

 # Azure Resources

-Before we can set up the Vonage Application we will need to know the hostname for our functions so that we can enter the Answer and Event URLs.
-To obtain these we will first need to create an Azure Function App.
+Before we can set up the Vonage Application we will need to know the hostname for our functions so that we can enter the Answer and Event URLs during its creation.
+To obtain these we will first need to create an Azure Function App, I find that the easiest way to do this is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/), but creating a Function App through the [Azure Portal](https://portal.azure.com/) works just as well.
+I've just created a simple bash script that does all of this for me in one go, this could be typed out manually or indeed converted to a PowerShell script.

 ```shell
 #!/bin/bash